NIME-conference/cookbook/Chairs/music_chair.md

 URL ={http://www.nime.org/proceedings/2019/nime2019_music123.pdf}
 ```
 Starting from 2020, music proceedings are part of the artistic proceedings, which also include extended abstracts describing the accepted installations.

+### Prepare music documentation

+The media recorded during the conference needs to be edited and made available.